Wanaiysha/nugrid.github.io/content/collab-meeting-2024.md

 ## Our Goals

-In the context of our annual NuGrid collaboration meeting, we are hosting a half-day event with nuclear astrophysics talks, experimental and theoretical, open to the wider community.
+In the context of our annual NuGrid collaboration meeting, we are hosting a full day event with nuclear astrophysics talks, experimental and theoretical, **open to the public**.
 Our goal is to showcase recent results from the NuGrid collaboration and establish further connections and collaborations with interested groups.